 The first day is open to all interested people and there is no charge for attendance, however, registration is required by Nov.
 7. The second day of the symposium is by invitation only.

 8 a.m. - 4:45 p.m.
 Monday, Nov.
 17

 - Open to researchers, clinicians, educators, patients/family members, and practice organizations in the community

-- Plenary presentations by Gail Sheehy (author of “Passages” and “Passages for Care Givers”), Mark Nepo (New York Times bestselling author of “The Book of Awakening” and “7,000 Ways to Listen”) and national experts in palliative care (Robert Arnold, Amber Barnato, Vicki Jackson, Timothy Quill)
+- Plenary presentations by Gail Sheehy (author of “Passages” and “Passages in Caregiving”) and Mark Nepo (New York Times bestselling author of “The Book of Awakening” and “7,000 Ways to Listen”)

 Symposium Day Two